 In addition to these performance opportunities, Academy Ballet students may by eligible to audition for Westchester Ballet Company, a separate not-for-profit organization founded by Iris Merrick in 1950.
 With Beth and Jean Logrea from the Academy as Artistic Directors, the company auditions dancers each September.
 To be accepted into the company and to be cast in its annual production of The Nutcracker, your child must attend this audition and meet the criteria outlined here.
 The Nutcracker offers a unique opportunity for Academy dancers to participate in a professionally staged ballet.

 Student dancers must be at least 7 years old, in the second grade, and at the Ballet II level.
 Junior company members are chosen on the basis of ability, must be at least 8 years or older and have a minimum of two years' ballet training.
 Senior company members are chosen on the basis of ability, and must be at least 12 years old, at Pointe B Level, and following the required curriculum for pointe training.
 In addition to The Nutcracker, junior and senior company members may audition for spring concert presentations.

-For further information, click here to visit the Westchester Ballet Company's web site or call 914-941-4532.
+For further information, click here to visit the Westchester Ballet Company's web site

 The Academy directors believe that placement at the most beneficial level of training is key to a dancer's development.
 Though the comfort of a peer group is an important factor, placement at the Academy is not dependent solely on age or school grade, but also on ability, strength, and the developmental and physical issues of the individual dancer.